robert-westenberger/knowledgebase/mathematics/discrete-mathematics/mathematical-induction.md

 4. State what needs to be proved under the assumption that the inductive hypothesis is true.
 That is, write out what $P(k+1)$ says.

 5. Prove the statement $P(k+1)$ making use of the assumption $P(k)$.
 Be sure that your proof is valid for all integers $k$ with $k \ge b$, taking care that the proof works for small values of $k$, including $k=b$.

+6. Clearly identify the conclusion of the inductive step, such as by saying, "This completes the inductive step."

+7. After completing the basis and inductive step, state the conclusion, "By mathematical induction, $P(n)$ is true for all integers $n$ with $n \ge b$.